top of page

 • Freeze: Freeze in portions for up to 2 months.
 Thaw overnight in the fridge before reheating.

-• Reheat: Warm on the stove over low heat, adding a splash of broth if it thickens too much.
+• Reheat: Warm over low heat on the stove, adding a splash of broth if the mixture thickens too much.

 Avoid microwaving to preserve texture.
 Verdagarden’s meal prep tips can help you plan vegan dishes for the week.